aijurist/static-timetable/timejava/README.md

 - `output/timetable_solution_YYYYMMDD_HHMMSS.csv`: Complete timetable solution
 - `output/teacher_timetables/`: Individual timetables for each teacher
 - `output/student_timetables/`: Individual timetables for each student group
+- `output/timetable.json`: JSON format for visualization tools

-## Implementation Details
+## Constraint Implementation

-This implementation uses OptaPlanner's Constraint Streams API to define constraints for the timetable problem.
-The main constraints include:
+This implementation uses OptaPlanner's Constraint Streams API with the OptimizedTimetableConstraintProvider that includes:

 ### Hard Constraints
 - Room conflict: A room can accommodate at most one lesson at the same time